COUPLES GOLF GROUP STANDING RULES

 10. LOW GROSS/LOW NET CHAMPIONSHIP: The combined club championship will crown a low gross and low net couple as champion.
 There will also be gross and net flight winners.
 You will be pre-flighted by handicap.
 For the Club Championship only, after a double par on any hole, a player may pick up and mark that score for his/her max and put a “M” next to that score for tie breaking purposes.

-11. PRIZES: Event competition winnings and points for participation each week will be awarded by the issuance of credit to winners’ POA I.D. cards on MOA Any.
+11. PRIZES: The top 50% of each flight is awarded points 1st, 2nd, 3rd place, etc. Event competition winnings and points for participation each week will be awarded by the issuance of credit to winners’ POA I.D. cards on Merchandise.

 12. TIES: All ties will be determined by scores from the last 9 played, then last 6 holes then last 3 holes then last hole.
 If it is a shotgun start ties will be determined on holes 10 – 18 with the same formula.